 2. Use the strategies that work best for you

 Review books, professors, tutors, and online sources will all present you with a variety of specific test-taking strategies for the different sections of the test.
 In reality, almost all of the credible strategies are beneficial, but certain strategies work better for certain people.
-Here are 3 ways an MCAT tutor can help you.
 Use practice exams and questions to experiment with different test-taking methods.
 At the halfway point of your review period, you should be able to identify the strategies that give you the best results.
 Spend the second half of your prep period practicing and perfecting these particular strategies.

 3. Learn from your mistakes